kennethSty/instructionTuning/README.md

 # Instruction Tuning with Increasing Scale

-This repository explores **instruction tuning techniques** for large language models.
+This repository (work in progress) explores **instruction tuning techniques** for large language models.
 It starts with a minimal single-GPU setup and gradually introduces more advanced parallelization strategies to enable efficient large-scale training on an NVIDIA DGX system.

 ## Project Structure